 Interactions between your drugs

-There were no interactions found in our database between losartan and Nexium - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between losartan and Nexium.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Losartan is in the drug class angiotensin receptor blockers.

 - Losartan is used to treat the following conditions:

 - Nexium is in the drug class proton pump inhibitors.

 - Nexium is used to treat the following conditions:

 Drug and food interactions

 If you are taking losartan you should avoid potassium-containing salt substitutes or over-the-counter potassium supplements without first talking to your doctor.
 This can cause high levels of potassium in your blood.
 High levels of potassium can cause weakness, irregular heartbeat, confusion, tingling of the extremities, or feelings of heaviness in the legs.
 Call your doctor at once if you have any of these symptoms.

 In some patients grapefruits and grapefruit juice may decrease the efficacy of losartan.
 Grapefruits and grapefruit juice should be avoided if an interaction is suspected.
 Orange juice is not expected to interact.

 Applies to: Nexium (esomeprazole)